junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 The next is about angelic occupational division, followed by experimentations with angel feathers, and then more.
 Okay Dean decides to take his words back, it stops feeling entertaining long ago, now he'd rather go out punch something.
 The only thing that keeps him continue scrambling the pages is the thought that he might learn more about bits and pieces about angels -- about Cass -- that might come handy later down the road.

-By the time he clears out all the books piled on his left side, Dean can barely recognize the word "angel" again.
-So in his brain, the meaning of the word becomes equal to, "Cass".
+By the time he clears out all the books piled on his left side, Dean can barely recognize the word "angel".
+In his brain, the meaning of that word gets auto-translated to, "Cass".

-Right around the time when Dean wonders if he can sneak out of the room without the rest two of them noticing, Sam shouts out his eureka: "I find something!
+Right around the time when Dean wonders if he can sneak out of the room without the rest two of them noticing, Sam shouts out his eureka, "I find something!
 Hmm, maybe.
 I think."

 "Aren't you a scholarship boy."
-Dean appreciatedly lays down the book that might has more than a thousand pages and gets up, "What do you get?"
+Dean appreciatedly lays down the book that might has more than a thousand pages and gets up quickly, "What do you get?"

-Dean and Cass gathers around him, each taking half the handle of the chair.
+Dean and Cass gathers around him, each taking a side of the chair and sitting on the armrest.

 Sam fingers the line he's reading.
 It's in Enochian.
-Apparently Sam learns to read Enochian secretly and Dean is the only one blinking blankly.
+Apparently Sam learns to read Enochian some time secretly and Dean is the only one in the room blinking blankly right now.

 Cass translates for them, "You can't have shadow without light.
 The purest of all light can purify darkness."